William O. Goodman

+In 1878 he married Erna Sawyer, the daughter of U.S. representative (later U.S. senator) Philetus Sawyer, who had also made his wealth in the lumber industry and was one of the major stakeholders in the Menominee River Lumber Company, where Goodman had previously been employed.
+Goodman went on to form a business partnership with Sawyer and his son Edgar, known as the Sawyer-Goodman Company, of which Goodman eventually became president.

 Goodman is famous for helping to found the Goodman Theatre through a gift of $250,000 made to Art Institute of Chicago.
-The donation was made in memory of his son Kenneth Sawyer Goodman, a playwright who died at the age of 35 during the 1918 flu pandemic.
+The donation was made in memory of his son Kenneth Sawyer Goodman, a playwright who died at the age of 35 during the 1918 flu pandemic while serving as a lieutenant at the Great Lakes Naval Station.
 His son had written and produced a number of different plays throughout Chicago and had envisioned a theater which embraced the best professional training and performance standards.